Admissions Requirements for Nursing Programs

 - Updated resume

-- Outline of professional aspirations and how this MEPN will help you achieve them (250-500 words)
+- Essay: Describe professional aspirations and how the MEPN Program will help you achieve them (250-500 words)

 ADMISSIONS REQUIREMENT CONSIDERATIONS